05t3/DFIR/Tools.md

 _FTK Imager is similar to Autopsy and allows you to extract files from a disk image or a live system by mounting the said disk image or drive in FTK Imager.
 Another way you can extract Registry files from FTK Imager is through the Obtain Protected Files option.
 This option is only available for live systems_

-# Tools to Exploring Windows Registry
+# Tools for Exploring Windows Registry

 - [AccessData's Registry Viewer](https://accessdata.com/product-download/registry-viewer-2-0-0)
 - [Zimmerman's Registry Explorer](https://ericzimmerman.github.io/#!index.md)